-A stand-out member of the Bidwell-Bartleson emigrant company, and the last surviving member of that band, was Nicholas Dawson.
+A stand-out member of the Bidwell-Bartleson emigrant company, and almost the last surviving member of that band, was Nicholas Dawson.
 During his adventures on the trail he earned the nickname “Cheyenne” from an incident that typifies Indian encounters in the old West.
 He spent three years in California in the 1840s, went back to the States, came back for the Gold Rush, went back again to the States and finally settled in Texas.
 He was in many ways the prototypical pioneer.

 He kept a trail journal – mostly a record of miles covered — and in old age wrote a narrative of his travels.
 It was published by the Grabhorn Press in 1933 as Overland to California in ’41 and ’49, and to Texas in ’51.
 (It’s a rare book, but Meriam Library Special Collections has a copy.)
 In their later years he and John Bidwell corresponded, reminiscing about old times.